 I am a printmaker and painter based in Sheffield.
 I have painted for many years using a variety of media and I continue to draw regularly.
 In 2012, I was introduced to Printmaking and this is now the main focus of my artistic practice.
 Much of my current output and artwork that I am known for is Linocut printmaking.
 Other techniques that I use include collagraph, woodcut and drypoint.

 Much of my current artwork is inspired by the landscape.
 I love the natural environment, both land and sea.
 Living in Sheffield, we are close to the Peak District and particularly to Stanage Edge, which is popular with both walkers and climbers..
 My linocut prints often feature crags, edges and rugged places.
 The rocks and cliff edges stand out from the moorlands and rise from the rugged terrain, just as the cut edges in the lino plates that I make show the block shapes of rocks, the profile of a buttress or line of an escarpement.
 Smaller cuts and marks into the lino serve to show grasses, vegetation and other landscape elements between the slopes, boulders and stone.

-Although they are original prints, some of my linocut prints look closer to a painting than a print in style.
-There is a painterly quality to the work, with sense of distance and tonal range.
-This achieved through layering of translucent colours and gradations of tone to give a sense of the land and the distance beyond.
+Some of my linocut prints may look closer to painting than a print, in style and appearance.
+The painterly quality to the work is achieved through layering of translucent colours and use of gradations of tone, to give a sense of the contours and varied colours in the land.

 My work has been exhibited in galleries in Sheffield, London, Bristol, Birmingham, Buxton, Derby, Macclesfield, Barton-on-Humber, and Hull.